AlexMercedCoder/tutorialblog/content/blog/2025/2025-11-introducing-dremioframe-dataframe-python-library.md

 **Tip:** Dremio optimizes and accelerates this query under the hood, especially when you're on [Dremio Cloud](https://drmevn.fyi/am-get-started), where features like autonomous reflection caching are automatic and don't need manual usage.

-If you prefer a hybrid approach, dremioframe allows mixing SQL and DataFrame APIs freely—which we'll explore next.
+If you prefer a hybrid approach, dremioframe allows mixing SQL and DataFrame APIs freely, which we'll explore next.

 ## Querying with `.select()` and SQL Functions

 The real power of `dremioframe` comes from its expressive, Pandas-like query builder.
-You can use `.select()` to pick columns and include SQL expressions, just like in raw SQL — but with the clarity and structure of method chaining.
+You can use `.select()` to pick columns and include SQL expressions, just like in raw SQL : but with the clarity and structure of method chaining.

 Let’s say we want to select a few fields and apply a SQL function like `UPPER()` to transform the state name: